 Jupiter, whilst impressed and entertained by Mercury’s intelligence, ordered Mercury to return the cattle to Apollo.
 Mercury also gives the lyre to Apollo, which became a symbol of Apollo as god of music – peace is made and a friendship begins between the brothers.
 In return for the lyre Apollo gave Mercury the caduceus – a staff with two snakes entwined around it topped with wings – and the role of psychopomp, the guide of souls between this world and the next.
 Mercury could move freely between the earth, the underworld, and Mt Olympus.

 Mercury was mentally and verbally gifted, extroverted and incredibly swift in all ways – in his mind and motion from place to place.
-All of this occured whilst he was still a baby!
+All of this occurred whilst he was still a baby!

 In Mythology Mercury is obviously male, but mind by itself is neither male or female, good or bad – mind is free to be whatever it wishes and go wherever it chooses.
 Highlighting this, by astrological tradition Mercury is androgynous, neutral, and in a natal chart the direction mind takes is to an extent, coloured by aspects to other planets.